Back to Resources

 What actually works: Maintain organized documentation as you go.
 Every time you place an order, save the invoice, packing slip, and shipping confirmation in a folder organized by ASIN.
 It takes five extra minutes per order and saves you weeks of scrambling when Amazon requests verification.

-If their system flags any of these patterns, you get a documentation request.
-And if you can’t provide complete documentation immediately, you’re suspended until you can.
+Amazon doesn’t publicly disclose exactly how their anti-counterfeit algorithms work, but these are the patterns that consistently correlate with verification requests across the accounts we manage.
+If their system flags any of these indicators, you’re likely to get a documentation request.
+And if you can’t provide complete documentation quickly, you’re suspended until you can.

 3. Small Fees Are Combining to Destroy Your Margins

 You track your referral fees and FBA costs.
-But there are a dozen other fees creeping up that most sellers don’t watch closely—and together, they’re eating 5-10% of your profit margin.
+But there are a dozen other fees creeping up that most sellers don’t watch closely.
+Together, they’re eating 5-10% of your profit margin depending on your product mix and inventory management.

-The impact: If 2% of your inventory gets lost or damaged (which is normal for FBA), and Amazon only reimburses you 50% of those cases, you’re eating 1% of your revenue in unrecovered losses.
+The impact: If 2% of your inventory gets lost or damaged (which is normal for FBA), and you only recover reimbursement on half of those cases, you’re eating 1% of your revenue in unrecovered losses.
 On a $500,000 business, that’s $5,000 going straight out of your pocket.

 What to do: Use third-party services that automatically file and follow up on reimbursement claims.
 They typically charge 25% of recovered funds, but they recover 3-4x more than most sellers recover on their own.